• Skip to main content

 Many Versus Few CDPComponents

 If you have a lot of I/O signals and wonder about how to design your application in terms of performance, it is far better to build up your application with fewer CDPComponents containing many CDPSignals than having many CDPComponents containing few CDPSignals.
 The reason is that every time CDPComponents need to run/be scheduled, CDP and the OS have some task-switch overhead.
-On the other hand, you should not put too much time-consuming (or blocking) functionality into few components, as this may negatively impact other components of the same priority.
+On the other hand, you should not put too much time-consuming (or blocking) functionality into a few components, as this may negatively impact other components of the same priority.

 In general, it is better to focus on the readability, reusability and logical structure of the components, as CPUs tend to become faster and more powerful with each new generation while increasing non-bounded code quantity becomes harder and harder to manage over time.